wardenenv/warden/docs/configuration/magento2-testing.md

     - Magento deployment mode `TESTS_MAGENTO_MODE` should be covered both for `developer` and `production`
     - Significantly increase the speed with `TESTS_PARALLEL_RUN` set to `1`

-2. Configure your Magento Installation using `etc/install-config-mysql.php.dist` as a template.
+2. You need to create `etc/install-config-mysql.php` based on `etc/install-config-mysql.php.dist` as a template.
 The arguments are exactly the same to those you use for `bin/magento setup:install`:

     ```php
    return [